long con magazine is a canadian quarterly for art re. art.

 Literary submissions must be unpublished in any print or digital form.

-• Creative nonfiction (up to 3000 words)
+• Creative nonfiction (one or more pieces up to 3000 words)

 Visual submissions & other artworks (e.g., audio & video) must be unpublished in any print or digital magazine, anthology, or book but may have been otherwise already exhibited, performed, released, or circulated.
 You may submit up to 6 individual artworks.

-For us to consider publishing your artwork, you must include a writer/artist statement that identifies—by title, creator name, and year, whenever possible—the object(s), artifact(s), exhibition(s), or performance(s) to which your artwork responds.
+For us to consider publishing your artwork, you must include a writer/artist statement that identifies—by title, creator name, and year, whenever possible—the object(s), artifact(s), exhibition(s), or performance(s) to which your artwork replies.
 See past issues for examples.

 details